Article

 In some circumstances, there are ways to reduce your tax bill through pension contributions and save efficiently for retirement.
 The downside is that you can’t access the money until retirement age.

-Whether you are employed or self-employed contributing to a pension can have the effect of lowering your taxable income as you receive tax relief at your highest marginal rate.
-For instance, when you pay into a personal pension such as our SIPP, the government adds 20%, representing basic rate tax relief, which is claimed from HMRC by the pension provider.
+For instance, when you pay into a personal pension such as our SIPP, the government adds 20%, representing relief for basic rate taxpayers, which is claimed from HMRC by the pension provider.
 For example, an investor contributes £8,000 into their SIPP and £2,000 is paid in on top, meaning £10,000 ends up in the account.

-For higher or additional rate income taxpayers, a further 20% or 25% can be reclaimed.
+For higher rate taxpayers or additional rate income taxpayers, a further 20% or 25% can be reclaimed.
 Using the £10,000 example above, an extra £2,000 or £2,500 can be repaid.
 This means a £10,000 pension contribution can cost as little as £5,500 in net income terms.

 If you’re a UK resident, under 75, the general rule is you can contribute up to your employed or self-employed earnings each year subject to a maximum of £60,000.
-However, there is a lower allowance for very high earners or those taking drawdown pension income.
+However, there is a lower allowance for very high earners or those taking drawdown pension income

 It is also possible to ‘carry forward’ unused allowances from the previous three tax years subject to sufficient earnings in the tax year you make the contributions.
 This can be particularly useful for the self-employed with lumpy earnings from year to year.
 Please note benefits depend on circumstances and this area can be complex, so it is worth considering regulated advice.